Pneumonia: Healthcare

 Health care–associated pneumonia (HCAP) is an infection associated with recent exposure to the health care system, including hospitals, outpatient clinics, nursing homes, dialysis centers, chemotherapy treatment, or home care.
 HCAP is sometimes called MCAP (medical care–associated pneumonia).

 People may become infected with pneumonia in a hospital; this is defined as pneumonia not present at the time of admission (symptoms must start at least 48 hours after admission).
 It is likely to involve hospital-acquired infections, with higher risk of multidrug-resistant pathogens.
 People in a hospital often have other medical conditions, which may make them more susceptible to pathogens in the hospital.

 Ventilator-associated pneumonia occurs in people breathing with the help of mechanical ventilation.
 Ventilator-associated pneumonia is specifically defined as pneumonia that arises more than 48 to 72 hours after endotracheal intubation.

 Differential diagnosis

 Several diseases can present with similar signs and symptoms to pneumonia, such as: chronic obstructive pulmonary disease, asthma, pulmonary edema, bronchiectasis, lung cancer, and pulmonary emboli.
 Unlike pneumonia, asthma and COPD typically present with wheezing, pulmonary edema presents with an abnormal electrocardiogram, cancer and bronchiectasis present with a cough of longer duration, and pulmonary emboli present with acute onset sharp chest pain and shortness of breath.
 Mild pneumonia should be differentiated from upper respiratory tract infection (URTI).
 Severe pneumonia should be differentiated from acute heart failure.
 Pulmonary infiltrates that resolved after giving mechanical ventilation should point to heart failure and atelectasis rather than pneumonia.
-For recurrent pneumonia, underlying lung cancer, metastasis, tuberculosis, a foreign bodies, immunosuppression, and hypersensitivity should be suspected.
+For recurrent pneumonia, underlying lung cancer, metastasis, tuberculosis, foreign bodies, immunosuppression, and hypersensitivity should be suspected.